johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 	7. Landing -- will feel fast!
 		1. Leaning procedure
 		2. Expect higher [[GS]] and [[TAS]], but same [[IAS]]

+Look for the next cylinder where you could turn around continuously as a safe place to circle while you figure out how to get out of sticky situation.

+Stay on right side of canyon?

 ### Completion Standards
 Learner understands the unique considerations required for mountain flying.
 They are able to apply these considerations while planning subsequent mountain flying.